Drift Localization using Conformal Predictions: Conformal prediction for drift localization

 As discussed before, \cite{hinder2022} showed that a point $x$ is non-drifting if and only if the conditional entropy $H(T \mid X = x)$ is maximal, assuming a finite time domain and uniform temporal distribution, i.e., if we are maximally uncertain about the observation time point.
 Specifically, in \cite{hinder2022}, this is used as a test statistic and then normalized using a permutation scheme.

 To approach this using conformal predictions, recall that if $c \not\in F(x)$ then we can be very certain that the correct class is not $c$.
 Thus, following the ideas of \cite{hinder2022}, we can reject the hypothesis that $x$ is non-drifting if we can exclude one time point with certainty, i.e., $F(x) \neq \T$.
-By expressing $F_\alpha$ using conformal $p$-values, i.e., $F_\alpha(x) = \{y \in \mathcal{C} \::\: p_y(x) \geq \alpha\}$, we can reject $H_0$ if the minimal conformal score is smaller $\alpha$, i.e., we obtain the $p$-value $p_\text{drifting}(X) = \min_y p_y(X)$.
+By expressing $F_\alpha$ using conformal $p$-values, i.e., $F_\alpha(x) = \{y \in \mathcal{C} \::\: p_y(x) \geq \alpha\}$, we can reject $H_0$ if the minimal conformal score is smaller $\alpha$, i.e., we obtain the $p$-value $p_\text{loc}(X) = \min_y p_y(X)$.
 Using a probabilistic classifier as a class-wise scoring function, this relates to the probability of a large deviation of the class-probability from the global probability despite the sample being non-drifting, which is again in line with the considerations of \cite{hinder2022}.

 Using conformal prediction has various advantages compared to the local testing scheme.
 While conformal prediction still requires a calibration set, since this is only needed to calibrate a one-dimensional signal, it can be chosen much smaller while still offering good performance, allowing us to use more samples for model training.
 We display this effect in \cref{fig:splitsize}.
-Here, a main difference, also from an efficiency perspective, is that for conformal prediction, we can evaluate whether a sample is drifting on the set used to train the model, not on the calibration set.

 Another advantage is that we are no longer limited to specific models.
 Commonly used local tests require the models to induce some kind of grouping.
 This is not the case for conformal prediction, thus making it compatible with any scoring function.
 This not only makes the method more compatible with the usage of supervised trained models but also allows a much larger pool of potential models to choose from.